saleor/apps/apps/cms/README.md

 ## How to use it?

-1. Install the application in your Dashboard.
+1. Install the application in your Dashboard and open it.
 2. Go to Providers.
 3. Add CMS provider instance with proper configuration.
 4. Go to Channels.